alistaircol/ac-website/content/articles/docker-mysql-query-logging.md

 ---
-title: "Getting MySQL's Docker container* query logging to be ingested into a logging service"
+title: "Getting MySQL's Docker container* query logging to go to stdout and take advantage of Docker's logging"
 author: "Ally"
-summary: "A tedious adventure for a pointless exercise.
-Basically, this is a `bash` script to `tail` MySQL's `general_log` output into a local `graylog` stack."
+summary: "A tedious adventure for what others see as a pointless exercise.
+Basically, this will walk you through an approach to throw `general_log` to `stdout` and then you can configure the logging engine for your needs.
+This wasn't enough pain for me, so I set up `bash` script to `tail` MySQL's `general_log` to construct custom GELF messages to add extra context (such as the correct source container) into a local `graylog` stack, or any other `GELF` thingie."
 publishDate: 2020-07-19T00:00:00+01:00
 tags: ['docker', 'mysql', 'bash', 'graylog']
 draft: true